-Talk with your doctor before surgery to know what to expect, and what your options are.
+Talk with your healthcare team before surgery to know what to expect, and what your

-- Your doctor will explain the procedure to you and give you a chance to ask any questions that you might have.
+- Your healthcare provider will explain the procedure to you.
+Ask any questions that

 - You will be asked to sign a consent form that gives permission to do the procedure.
 Read the form carefully and ask questions if something is not clear.